priyadarshi2022-max/flight-price-predictor/README.md

 # ✈️ Flight Price Prediction using AWS SageMaker

 This project demonstrates an end-to-end machine learning pipeline for flight price prediction using Amazon SageMaker.
-Built by following the CampusX + AWS tutorial series, this project incorporates data preprocessing, model training, deployment, and cloud-native development.
+This project incorporates data preprocessing, model training, deployment, and cloud-native development.

 ## 🔍 Overview